The German health insurance system made simple - made in Germany.

 Tobias | English-speaking insurance broker

-As a country with one of the best healtcare system worldwide, the German requirements are not always easy to understand - especially for foreign immigrants.
+As a country with one of the best healthcare system worldwide, the German requirements are not always easy to understand - especially for foreign immigrants.
 There are two different health insurance systems, both equally valid, but running in parallel.
-The public statutory health system and private health Insurance certificate.
+The public statutory health system and private health insurance certificate.

 Private health insurance is an insurance policy which covers the costs of private healthcare.
 It works in a similar way like any other insurance – you pay monthly or annual premiums, and your provider re-claims one or all of the cost of the medical treatment you receive.

-The public statutory health system is compareable to NHS in the UK for example.
+The public statutory health system is comparable to NHS in the UK for example.
 Premium depending on your income.
-As a member of the statutory system you own a membercard (EHIC) to confirm cover when you visit a medical provider like your GP or hosptial.
+As a member of the statutory system you own a membercard (EHIC) to confirm cover when you visit a medical provider like your GP or hospital.
 The treatment cost will be billed and re-claimed directly.
 However you won´t have to pay first and wait for your refund.
 As you may expect the benefits are on a very low level of necessary treatments.

 We've teamed up to help you find your perfect cover - professional and without additional costs.

 Welcome to FinanzSchneiderei, Germanys most visited expatriate broker and the premier online comparison website for international health insurance.

 For expats the German health system can be really confusing and difficult to unterstand at first sight.
 Our experienced experts for German insurance are looking forward to answer your questions - for free, independent and competently.
 Together we will find an "customized" insurance which covers all your needs.

 If you are either living overseas or planning to begin the expatriate life in Germany then you will be able to find all of the best international medical insurance companies online in a comparison table, which is simple to use and easy to understand.